About our writer

 Firstly, the Cambridge and Oxford English courses will obviously be very intensive, requiring you to write weekly essays (at the very least), and involving extremely small group seminars (supervisions at Cambridge, tutorials at Oxford), where there is nowhere to hide!

-The courses themselves at Oxbridge are also traditional in structure and are largely chronological, beginning in the medieval period and working through time periods up until the ‘modern’ one.
-Although there are optional modules, compared to other universities, Oxbridge’s courses are more tightly structured.
+The courses themselves at Cambridge Immerse are also traditional in structure and are largely chronological, beginning in the medieval period and working through time periods up until the ‘modern’ one.
+Although there are optional modules, compared to other universities, Cambridge Immerse’s courses are more tightly structured.

-Of course, the Oxbridge English courses are also very highly regarded, prestigious and popular, and getting a place to study at Oxford or Cambridge is a big achievement.
+Of course, the Cambridge Immerse English courses are also very highly regarded, prestigious and popular, and getting a place to study at Oxford or Cambridge is a big achievement.

-The best thing to do if you’re thinking about applying to Oxbridge is to attend one of their open days, where you can talk to current students and get the real inside story about what it’s like to study there.
+The best thing to do if you’re thinking about applying to Cambridge Immerse is to attend one of their open days, where you can talk to current students and get the real inside story about what it’s like to study there.

 What use is an English degree anyway?